foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

 * Bracket notation makes it easier to distinguish between keys and attributes or methods of Python dictionaries.
 It also usually results in better editor highlighting.
-* Bracket notation allows for seamless use of variables as keys.
+* Bracket notation supports variables as keys.
-* Dot notation can lead to issues because keys may collide with attributes or methods of Python dictionaries (e.g., `count`, `copy`, `title`, and others).
-Consistency is crucial, so it's better to stick with bracket notation rather than switching between the two options within a playbook.
+* Dot notation can fail when keys collide with attributes or methods of Python dictionaries, such as `count`, `copy`, or `title`.
+Use bracket notation consistently within a playbook.